SantiagoRR2004/APS-WiFiSniffer/docs/README.md

 ## Project Summary

 For this project we had to choose between 8 different types of proyects.
-We chose the one that consisted in making a Wifi Sniffer with multiple M5StickC.
+We chose the one that consisted in making a Wifi Sniffer with multiple M5StickC Plus.
 These devices would detect the MAC address of devices that had their Wifi on and send them to a MQTT server.
 The server would then store the data in a MariaDB database with phpMyAdmin inside HomeAssistant.
 The data would be displayed in a Grafana and InfluxDB dashboard.
 The communication from inside the HomeAssistant was made with NodeRed.
 Finally, if the number of MAC addresses detected was greater than a number, a Telegram notification and email would be sent.
-This repository is only the code for the M5StickC.
+This repository is only the code for the M5StickC Plus.

 ## Make it work

-To make the code work inside of the M5StickC, you need to change the following lines of code in the PubSubClient library.
+To make the code work inside of the M5StickC Plus, you need to change the following lines of code in the PubSubClient library.

 In the PubSubClient.h file from: